 An ablation is a minimally invasive procedure performed to get rid of the extra electrical connection in your heart that causes your abnormal heart rhythm.
 It involves placing a special ablation catheter on the abnormal heart tissue and works by tissue heating / or super cooling to inactivate or cordon off the affected area.

-An AF ablation procedure can take between 2 to 5 hours.
-You may be able to go home the same day, but most people will need to stay overnight in hospital for observation.
-This will depend on several factors which will be discussed with you on the day of your procedure.
+An AFL ablation procedure can take between 1 to 3 hours.
+You will be able to go home on the same day.
+In some complex cases, you may need to stay overnight in hospital for observation.